 Writing in Place conference

-Hub City will host the 13th annual Writing in Place conference on the campus of Wofford College July 12-14, 2013.
-This year's conference will feature a keynote address by bestselling novelist Wiley Cash, lots of new workshops, happy hour at the Hub City Bookshop, faculty readings, and more!
+Hub City will host the 14th annual Writing in Place conference on the campus of Wofford College July 11-13, 2014.
+This year's conference will feature a keynote address by South Carolina novelist Michel Stone, lots of new workshops, happy hour at the Hub City Bookshop, faculty readings, and more!
 Registration is now open.

 Lodging is available in a Wofford College dormitory for $35 a night.
 These are single rooms, and you will not have a roommate.
 Please check the appropriate box if you intend to stay at Wofford.
 Other hotels in the area include the Marriott at Renaissance Park (864-596-1211), the Inn on Main (864-585-5001), and the Fairfield (864-542-0333).
 PLEASE NOTE: The Wofford dorm rooms are spartan, and the beds are four feet off the floor.
 If you have difficulty reaching a bed that high, please consider a motel room.